CT 69

 Also in 1934, Route 69 was extended to Route 72 in Bristol, incorporating Route 119.
 After a short eastbound overlap with E. Main St, Route 69 followed Wolcott St. into Bristol.
 This is slightly west of its current alignment leaving Waterbury.
 The extension increased Route 69's length to 27.60 miles.

 The original alignment of Route 69 in Wolcott was more serpentine than today, following Munson Road, a short stretch of Center Street, Minor Road, and Bound Line Road.
 The segment of Wolcott Road between Bound Line Road and Woodtick Road had more curves than it does today.
-Around 1935, Route 69 was moved to new and realigned roads to the path it takes today.
-In 1935, the small segment of Center Street on former Route 69 became SR 522; about 30 years later, SR 522 would be expanded into signed Route 322.
+Around 1935, Route 69 was moved to 7.2 miles of new and realigned roads to the path it takes today.
+Signing of Route 69 here, although official in 1934, might have been arranged with the opening of the new road.

 In 1953 or 1954, Route 69 was extended south to Route 10 in New Haven, as part of a triple overlap (Routes 63, 67, and 69).
 This was likely done so that more northwestern towns could follow a single route into New Haven.
 Route 69 was now 29.83 miles long, including a 2.44-mile overlap with Route 67.